sneha44536/-DemandIQ-AI-Powered-Demand-Inventory-Intelligence/README.md

 What happens if we increase the product price by 10%?
 ```

-The system modifies the relevant input features and sends them through the ML model.
+The system modifies the relevant input and runs the ML model again.

-Example output:
+Example:

 ```text
 Current Price: